emergentworks/curriculum/docs/Phase-3/repository-and-project-setup.md

     <br/><img srcset="/curriculum/assets/images/createMenteeBranch.png 2x">
   - Go back to your "main" branch, and click the link to "Protect this branch"
     <br/><img srcset="/curriculum/assets/images/protectBranch1.png 2x">
-  - Select "Require a pull request before merging", "Require approvals", and "Require approval of the most recent reviewable push".
+  - Select "Require a pull request before merging", "Require approvals", "Dismiss stale pull request approvals when new commits are pushed" and "Require approval of the most recent reviewable push".
     These changes will require you to work on the mentee branch and then submit a PR for mentor review in order to merge them to the main branch.
+    <br/><img srcset="/curriculum/assets/images/protectBranch2.png 2x">
+    Push the "Create" button.

     This discipline will help your mentor review your work, and mirrors the way many organizations will work.
-    <br/><img srcset="/curriculum/assets/images/protectBranch2.png 2x">

 ## Add your mentor as a collaborator